kauemassucci96/quake-log-parser/README.md

 ## Running the application

 ## 1. Cloning the project

-Clone the project using the link: git@github.com:kauemassucci96/quake-log-parser.git
+Clone the project using the link: git@github.com:kauemassucci96/quake-log-parser.git.

 ## 2. Enter the application directory

-Enter the application directory using the command: **cd quake-log-parser**
+Enter the application directory using the command: **cd quake-log-parser**.

 ## 3. Installing the dependencies

-Install the dependencies using the **npm install** command
+Install the dependencies using the **npm install** command.

 ## 4. Running the application

-To run the application run the **node index.js** command,
+Run the application using the **node index.js** command.

 ## 4. Performing unit tests

-To run the application run the **npm test** command,
+Run the unit tests using **npm test** command.